Must be Monday. New podcast! Just click on the fancy logo below.

 - Lotus Cobra Is Evil, a webcomic about Magic: The Gathering.

 - Manly Guys Doing Manly Things: The MANLY protagonists of various video games put their asskicking skills to use in various part-time jobs.
-Hilarity Ensues.

-- MS Paint Adventures: A webcomic in the style of old Graphic Interactive Fiction Games, there is one game currently "beaten", one in progress, and two abandoned, which are Problem Sleuth, Homestuck, Jail Break, and Bard Quest respectively.
-By the end of Problem Sleuth you will shed a single tear embodying the diverse emotions of joy, sorrow, anger, and laughter at what happens.
+- MS Paint Adventures: A webcomic in the style of old Graphic Interactive Fiction Games, there is one game currently "beaten", one in progress, and two abandoned, which are Problem Sleuth, Homestuck, Jailbreak, and Bard Quest respectively.
+By the end of Problem Sleuth, you will shed a single tear embodying the diverse emotions of joy, sorrow, anger, and laughter at what happens.
 The surrealism may cause some readers to become confused, so not recommended for everyone.

-- MS Paint Masterpieces: A Mega Man Sprite Comic.
+- MS Paint Masterpieces: A Mega Man (Classic) Sprite Comic.
 It starts out with a short attention span and a strange sense of humor.
 By strip 150 or so, it Grows the Beard into something that actually makes sense of Mega Man's bizarre plot, with the high stakes balanced by character-based humor.
 Unfortunately suffers from frequent Schedule Slips.

 - Mystic Revolution